 From a medical perspective, the drinks wash down daily meds; the sauna is actually a “nebulizer” that helps clear respiratory ailments; sardine smoothies bulk up underweight penguins and all the pool time tests feathers for waterproofing.
 But hey, tomato…potato… the day is what you make of it.

-Unfortunately most penguins are pretty traumatized being away from the natural habitat, and it takes so, so much work and effort to imitate in an enclosed environment what they would do quite easily on their own with the right resources.
-As I worked I couldn’t help but think how sadly complicated rehabilitation work is.
-It would have been so much easier to just look after their habitat in the first place.
-They’re really beautiful birds but very much endangered.
-What else can you do, but try your best to get the ones that are left well again?
-It’s stressful for them and sometimes also for us, but it has to be done if these “small, plunging wedges” (spheniscus demersus) are to survive another century.
-And some of the birds need so, so much love to make things right.
+Unfortunately most penguins are pretty traumatized being away from the natural habitat, and it takes so, so much effort to imitate in an enclosed environment what they would do quite easily on their own with the right resources.
+Rehab work stresses the birds and often also the involved humans, and though it would have been much easier just to look after their habitat in the first place, saving what’s left of their population is all that can be done now if these “small, plunging wedges” (spheniscus demersus) are to lift themselves out of the endangered species list and survive another century.
+Some of the birds need a lot love to come right, and maybe also a table for two.